Finviz vs Tradingview: Rated & Ranked, Who Gets Spanked?

 Connect With Liberated Stock Trader on TradingView for Free

 I think Finviz and TradingView offer a similar service when it comes to financial news streams, both aggregating news from major outlets.
-Finviz has the advantage of detailed reporting on insider buying and selling, meaning CEO and executive buying and selling of stocks and options.
+Finviz has the advantage of detailed reporting on insider buying and selling, meaning CEOs and executives buying and selling stocks and options.

 TradingView beats Finviz by a long way on stock charting.
-Finviz charts are a complete letdown, with a clunky non-interactive interface, limited indicators, and annotations tools.
+Finviz charts are a complete letdown, with a clunky, non-interactive interface, limited indicators, and annotation tools.

 TradingView Charting Is Excellent